mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 But this was not question of memory or of self or even of right or wrong.
 This was a gamble for the future of our species; for our collective knowledge, our ways of life; for any recollection that any of our lives were meaningful.
 If just one person rose with those memories, then all of our struggles would have been worth it.

 We came to a clearing in the darkness where thousands of figures with illuminated hands and feet dotted the beach.
 The warm sand filled in the crevasses between my toes and a wave of comfort came over me.
 I lowered Annu to the ground, and wrapped hae in my arms.
-Hae breathing was heavy and hae crying had turned into screams and uncontrolled lurching on the ground.
-I was horrified to see that something so invisible could be so painful.
+Hae breathing was heavy and thi was shivering from something far deeper than the cold.
+I was horrified to see that such an invisible pain.

 I did not hold hae down or scold hae, but I held hae hand as thi held it even tighter, and the tremors began to subside.
 I sat hae up on a ridge of sand and placed my weight on hae, holding hae closely and speaking into hae ear.